-White Bird Medical Clinic operates two first aid stations, one near Main Stage and one at the Odyssey Information near the admission gate.
+White Bird Medical Clinic operates two first aid stations, one near Main Stage and one at Little Wing in Xavanadu.
 White Bird is staffed by nurses, doctors and other healthcare professionals who provide medical and crisis intervention services.
-Information Booths are also equipped with items for minor first aid and simple necessities such as safety pins, matches, feminine hygiene aids, sign-making materials and a map of vendors and their wares.
+Information Booths are also equipped with items for minor first aid.

 In an emergency go to the nearest Information Booth.
 If you cannot find one, ask at the nearest craft or food booth for directions.
 Each Information Booth can quickly contact emergency services.

 There are both portable and vault style toilet facilities at the fair.
 See the map in the Peach Pit for the nearest toilet facilities or ask at your nearest info booth.
 Hand washing facilities are at all the toilet stations.